aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q20
-### ✍Server-Side Rendering (SSR) and its benefits for performance and SEO in React applications
+### 💥 Server-Side Rendering (SSR) and its benefits for performance and SEO in React applications

 <div align="right">